 The step-through technique is among the most popular methods for stringing your recurve without using a stringer.

 The first task is to reassemble your bow.
-Begin by inserting the lower string loop into the slot of your bow’s lower limb.
+Begin by inserting the bottom loop of the string into the slot of your bow’s lower limb.

-Move the bow’s upper limb closer to the string next.
+Next, move the bow’s upper limb closer to the string.
 Move the limb end and string closer and attach them using your weight as leverage.

-That’s the most difficult step for most novice archers since you must create an adequate force to connect your bow and string.
+That’s the most difficult step for most novice archers as you’ll need to create an adequate force to connect your bow and string.

 The next step is to examine the bow to confirm that both ends are securely attached.